Change is one of the only guarantees in life.

 Even when change is good, it often comes with loss.
 Leaving behind friends, routines, and familiar places is hard.
 And that’s okay.
 God allows space for grief.
 Keep that in mind when you teach teenagers about life’s big transitions.

 If you want to help students transition well, encourage honesty with God.
 They don’t have to pretend they’re okay when they’re not.
 Help them recognize what they’re feeling.
 Change often brings excitement and sadness at the same time.
 Remind them that God walks with them.
 They’re not facing change alone.
-Grieving change doesn’t mean they lack faith—it means they’re human.
+Grieving change doesn’t mean they lack faith.
+Grieving change just means they’re human.

 5. Equip Students with Practical Ways to Trust God in Transitions